9 Scientific Explanations for Your Weird Reading Habits

 You trace each sentence with your finger

 When you first started reading, you may have used your finger to follow the words, whether to help you keep your place in the text or even to remind you of which way your eyes should be moving across the page.
 (This is called directional tracking.)
 If you’re in a distracting setting—such as in a noisy coffee shop—this habit might help you keep on track.
 But if you’re engrossed in a book, drop the habit—which can slow down your reading speed—and let yourself get fully absorbed by your book.
-If you need some ideas, these are some of the most unforgettable books of all time.

 You have multiple books going at once

 Why choose one when you can read them all?
 The sheer volume of books available, especially electronically, makes selecting a single read to focus on a harder and harder task.
 As Julia Keller, a cultural critic for the Chicago Tribune described for a recent article, “…Some of us maintain a lively pile of books among which we just can’t choose.
 So we don’t.
 We read them all, and we read them all at once.
 We fish.
 We drift.
 We dabble.
 We sample.
 We leap between books, switching the targets of our attention span the way Peyton Manning mixes up the receivers to whom he aims his passes.”
 In the mood for a mystery?
 You pick one up.
 Ready to shift gears to a period piece?
 Add it to the pile.
-The Japanese language even has a word for this habit of collecting more books than you could possibly read.

 You always read the book before seeing the movie